-Now for the most important metric that matters before Product/Market Fit — Retention.
-This report is also generated using a weekly cohort by join date but instead of tracking conversion, it tracks the key activity over time.
+Now for the most important metric before Product/Market Fit — Retention.
+This report is also generated using a weekly cohort by join date, but instead of tracking conversion, it tracks the key activity over time.

-We only track “Activated” users which is why all the Month 1 retention values are 100%.
-A Retention report can quickly tell you if you are moving in the right direction towards building a product people want or simply spinning cycles.
+We only track “Activated” users, which is why all the Month 1 retention values are 100%.
+A Retention report can tell you if you are moving in the right direction towards building a product people want or simply spinning cycles.

 Rule 3: Metrics are People too

 Metrics can only tell you what your users did.
 They can’t tell you why.
 A key requirement for making metrics actionable is that you should be able to tie them to actual people.
-This is not only useful is locating your most active users but more importantly for troubleshooting when things go wrong.
+This is useful for locating your most active users and, more importantly, troubleshooting when things go wrong.

-Here is an example where I am able to extract the list of people that failed to complete the download step of my funnel.
+Here is an example where I can extract the list of people who failed to complete my funnel's download step.
 Armed with this list, I don’t have to guess what could have gone wrong.
-I can pick up the phone or send out an email and simply ask the user.
+I can pick up the phone or send out an email and ask the user.

 How do I Create these Reports?

-I alluded before that most analytics tools are better suited for micro-optimization experiments versus macro-pivot experiments which actually makes sense because optimization is (typically) a post product/market fit activity and where the money is at.
+I alluded before that most analytics tools are better suited for micro-optimization experiments versus macro-pivot experiments.
+This makes sense because optimization is (typically) a post-product/market fit activity and where the money is at.

-I have been an early user of both KISSmetrics and Mixpanel and while both of these tools are good at Funnels, they fall short when it comes to Cohort Analysis.
-Mixpanel does currently support retention cohort reports but not funnel cohorts, and I know Hiten from KISSmetrics is definitely thinking hard about cohorts.
-So hopefully we’ll see something soon there.
+I have been an early user of both KISSmetrics and Mixpanel, and while both tools are good at Funnels, they fall short in Cohort Analysis.
+Mixpanel currently supports retention cohort reports but not funnel cohorts, and I know Hiten from KISSmetrics is thinking hard about cohorts.
+So hopefully, we’ll see something soon there.

-That said, I was really struggling with tracking my Freemium versus Free Trial split test so as an experiment, I decided to spend an afternoon building my own homegrown cohort analysis tool based on the conceptual People/Events/Properties model I learned from using KISSmetrics.
+That said, I was struggling with tracking my Freemium versus Free Trial split test.
+Hence, as an experiment, I spent an afternoon building my own homegrown cohort analysis tool based on the conceptual People/Events/Properties model I learned from using KISSmetrics.
 All the reports you see here were generated using that.